Aldi Came Out As The UK’s Cheapest Supermarket In August – But Is That The Full Story?

 Stocking up when offers are available, especially on non-perishables or household essentials, can save you far more than buying at standard discount prices.

-It’s one more tool for savvy shoppers to reduce their overall spend, and can mean that branded products can be as cheap as, if not cheaper, than the unbranded products!
+It’s one more tool for savvy shoppers to reduce their overall spend, and it can mean that branded products can be as cheap as, if not cheaper than, the unbranded products!

 Cashback apps don’t work at Aldi or Lidl